bolek42/bolek42.github.io/sec/iota.md

 $$ sig_i = h^{256-b_i}(x_i) $$

-And the sigature can be verified by testing if
+And the signature can be verified by testing if

 $$ pk_i = h^{b_i}(sig_i) $$

-This scheme can adopted for multi byte signatures by choosing a different $x_i$ for every byte $b_i$.
+This scheme can be adopted for multi-byte signatures by choosing a different $x_i$ for every byte $b_i$.
-Of course this basic method is not secure at all, as an attacker can sign all bytes $b'_i < b_i$.
+Of course, this basic method is not secure at all, as an attacker can sign all bytes $b'_i < b_i$.
 The way IOTA handles this problem is to normalize the bytestring $B = (b_0, b_1, ... b_n)$ by changing the first bytes such that:

 $$ \sum_i b_i = 128 $$